Government planning new Assembly, Secretariat but can't pay salaries of TSRTC employees: Telangana BJP president

-Telangana BJP president Dr K Laxman on Tuesday said that Chief Minister K Chandrashekar Rao-led state government is planning to construct a new Assembly and Secretariat but cannot pay the salaries of Telangana State Road Transport Corporation (TSRTC) employees.
+Telangana BJP president Dr K Laxman on Tuesday said that Chief Minister Jagan Mohan Reddy-led state government is planning to construct a new Assembly and Secretariat but cannot pay the salaries of Telangana State Road Transport Corporation (TSRTC) employees.
 "The government is planning on constructing a new Assembly and Secretariat in place of existing buildings worth thousands of crores but they are unable to pay the salaries of TSRTC employees on time," Dr Laxman said.

 The BJP leader made the statement while addressing a press conference here.
 "When the state was bifurcated TSRTC was under a loss of Rs 240 crores but now the same number has reached Rs 3300 crores.
 Thousands of TSRTC employees are in disarray.
 They have been agitating but the government has not provided any financial assistance.
 Now all the employees are going on a strike," he said.